News & Trending Money News

 Fact checked

-Ever catch yourself sizing up your finances against others?
-While it's not always the best idea, understanding how your finances compare to the average American can help you prepare yourself financially.
+Ever catch yourself comparing your finances to others?
+While it's not always the best idea, understanding how your finances compare to those of the average American can help you prepare financially.

 Are you on track to pay for a comfortable retirement?
 Are you putting away enough money to prepare for a rainy day?